Support/ Life @ Swat

 Improving Your English

 If English is your second language, you will find that it will improve almost automatically as a result of constant exposure to it.
 There are also Writing Associates available for those who wish help in writing papers, and some courses have a special writing attachment.
-We encourage you to enroll in English 1F.This class introduces students to different genres of writing requirements at the college.
+We encourage you to enroll in English 1F, this class introduces students to the different genres of writing requirements at the college.

 Round Trip Home